The JWST Early Release Science Program for Direct Observations of Exoplanetary Systems III: Aperture Masking Interferometric Observations of the star HIP 65426 at 3.8 um: Abstract

 \section{Abstract}

 We present aperture masking interferometry (AMI) observations of the star HIP 65426 at $3.8\,\rm{\mu m}$ as a part of the \textit{JWST} Direct Imaging Early Release Science (ERS) program obtained using the Near Infrared Imager and Slitless Spectrograph (NIRISS) instrument.
 This mode provides access to very small inner working angles (even separations slightly below the Michelson limit of ${}0.5\lambda/D$ for an interferometer), which are inaccessible with the classical inner working angles of the \textit{JWST} coronagraphs.
 When combined with \textit{JWST}'s unprecedented infrared sensitivity, this mode has the potential to probe a new portion of parameter space across a wide array of astronomical observations.
-Using this mode, we are able to achieve a contrast of $\Delta m_{F380M}{\sim }7.8$\,mag relative to the host star at a separation of ${\sim}0.07\arcsec$ but detect no additional companions interior to the known companion HIP\,65426\,b.
+Using this mode, we are able to achieve a {5$\sigma$} contrast of ${\Delta m_{F380M}{\sim}7.62{\pm}0.13}$\,mag relative to the host star at separations ${\gtrsim}0.07\arcsec$, and the contrast deteriorates steeply at separations ${\lesssim}0.07\arcsec$.
+However, we detect no additional companions interior to the known companion HIP\,65426\,b (at separation ${{\sim}0.82\arcsec}$ or, $87^{+108}_{-31}\,\rm{au}$).
 Our observations thus rule out companions more massive than $10{-}12\,\rm{M\textsubscript{Jup}}$ at separations ${\sim}10{-}20\,\rm{au}$ from HIP\,65426, a region out of reach of ground or space-based coronagraphic imaging.
-These observations confirm that the AMI mode on \textit{JWST} is sensitive to planetary mass companions orbiting at the water frost line, even for more distant stars at $\sim$100\,pc.
-This result will allow the planning and successful execution of future observations to probe the inner regions of nearby stellar systems, opening essentially unexplored parameter space.
+These observations confirm that the AMI mode on \textit{JWST} is sensitive to planetary mass companions at close-in separations (${\gtrsim}0.07\arcsec$), even for thousands of more distant stars at $\sim$100\,pc, in addition to the stars in the nearby young moving groups and associations as stated in previous works.
+This result will allow the planning and successful execution of future observations to probe the inner regions of nearby stellar systems, opening an essentially unexplored parameter space.